binhnguyennus/awesome-scalability/README.md

 # High Scalability, High Availability, High Stability, High Performance, and High Intelligence System Design Patterns

-An updated and curated list of selected readings to illustrate best practices in building High Scalability, High Availability, High Stability, High Performance, and High Intelligence back-end systems.
+An updated and curated list of selected readings to illustrate best practices in building high scalability, high availability, high stability, high performance, and high intelligence large-scale systems.
 Concepts are explained in the articles of prominent engineers and credible references.
 Case studies are taken from battle-tested systems that serve millions to billions of users.

-#### If your back-end went slow :traffic_light:
+#### If your system goes slow :traffic_light:
 > Understand your problems: scalability problem (fast for a single user but slow under heavy load) or performance problem (slow for a single user) by reviewing some [design principles](#principle) and checking how [scalability](#scalability) and [performance](#performance) problems are solved at tech companies.
 The section of [intelligence](#intelligence) are created for those who work with data and machine learning at big (data) and deep (learning) scale.

-#### If your back-end went down :construction:
+#### If your system goes down :construction:
-> "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, Vietnamese refugee, CTO of Uber Technologies Inc. So, keep calm and mind the [availability](#availability) and [stability](#stability) matters!
+> "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO of Uber.
+So, keep calm and mind the [availability](#availability) and [stability](#stability) matters!

-#### If you have an incomming System Design interview :ocean:
+#### If you are having a system design interview :ocean:
 > Look at some [interview notes](#interview) and [real-world architectures with completed diagrams](#architecture) to get a comprehensive view before designing your system on whiteboard.
 You can check some [talks](#talk) of engineers from tech giants to know how they build, scale, and optimize their systems.
 There are some selected [books](#book) for you (most of them are free)!
 Good luck :four_leaf_clover:

 #### If you are building your dream team :ferris_wheel:
 > The goal of scaling team is not growing team size but increasing team output and value.
 You can find out how tech companies reach that goal in various aspects: hiring, management, organization, culture, and communication in the [organization](#organization) section.

-#### Community Power :mountain_cableway::aerial_tramway::mountain_cableway:
+#### Community power :mountain_cableway::aerial_tramway::mountain_cableway:

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).